JonasHiltl/govespa/README.md

 ## govespa

-Govespa is a WIP client implementation for the [vespa-engine](https://github.com/vespa-engine).
-It uses the Document Api over http/2 and it's goal is to support all functionality exposed by the Document Api.
+Govespa is a client implementation for the [vespa-engine](https://github.com/vespa-engine).
+It uses the Document Api and can be used over http or http/2, since you can supply your own `http.Client`.
+It's goal is to support all functionalities exposed by the Document Api.

 #### Features
 - `Put`: writes a Document by ID and allows binding a `struct`/`map` to the document fields.